 At No. 14, McShay has Carolina taking Missouri defensive tackle Sheldon Richardson.
-That’s a decent possibility.
-But I could see the Panthers going with a cornerback, like Desmond Trufant or Xavier Rhodes.
+That’s a pretty common pick in mock drafts everywhere, and I think there’s an excellent chance the Panthers end up with Richardson.
+But I wouldn’t be totally surprised if the Panthers take Austin or Florida State cornerback Xavier Rhodes.